jon004/packethero-2.0/README.md

     Root password: Click on Generate (copy and save the password somewhere you can access later)

 - Click -> Create
-- Wait... (until green check mark appears next to Instance ID)
+- Wait...
+(When the green check mark appears next to Instance ID)
 - Click -> packethero-db
 - Ctrl + f -> Connect using Cloud Shell
 - Open up the terminal (5th to last button in header)
-- Wait... (until terminal loads, try refreshing page if it takes a while)
+- Wait...
+(When the terminal loads, try refreshing page if it takes a while)

 **Step 4: Creating Database Tables**

-After your terminal has loaded access your database
+After your terminal has loaded, access your database

 You can do this in the terminal with this command